 All you need to do is run the dishwasher while empty with some of this vinegar as the cleaning solution.
 Most find that half a cup of white vinegar is more than enough on one cycle.
 It should dilute nicely with the water, so it is still effective but won’t cause the damage mentioned above.
 Some put this bowl of vinegar on the bottom of the machine to be sure it mixes with the water from the start.
 Others prefer to put the bowl on the top rack.
 Find which works best for your machine.
 Also, run this on the hottest setting for a better clean.

 What about using baking soda with vinegar?

-Is learning how to clean dishwasher with vinegar the right choice for you?
+Is learning to clean a dishwasher with vinegar the right choice for you?